Top

 • License revocation for up to five years if this is at least a 3rd DUI in 5 years.
 After 2 years, the driver can apply for a probationary license to use for the remaining 3-year revocation period with certain restrictions.
 The driver will be declared a Habitual Violator

-Under Georgia’s Implied Consent law, the state has conditioned your privilege to drive upon Georgia roadways on your submission to take a state administered chemical test or tests of your blood, breath, urine, or other bodily substances.
-You have the right to refuse to take an official state test or tests but there are consequences for such a refusal.
+Under Georgia’s Implied Consent law, the state has conditioned your privilege to drive upon Georgia roadways on your submission to take a state-administered chemical test or tests of your blood, breath, urine, or other bodily substances.
+You have the right to refuse to take an official state test or tests, but there are consequences for such a refusal.
 If you refuse to take a test or tests and the police officer files a Georgia Department of Drivers Services (DDS) Form 1205, you could be subject to a 12-month hard suspension of your Georgia Driver’s License with no opportunity for a limited driving permit.
 If you have been arrested for DUI, it is very important to look to see if the officer served you with a DDS Form 1205.

 There is a new provision in Georgia law contained in O.C.G.A. §40-5-64.1 that allows a driver to forgo an administrative hearing to contest the refusal as set out on the DDS Form 1205 and obtain a limited driving permit for 12 months if the driver installs an ignition interlock device on his or her vehicle.
 It is important to note that there are important deadlines and requirements that must be followed if you choose this option.
-Our attorneys can help explain this procedure.
+Our Cobb County DUI attorneys can help explain this procedure.

 Whether you were arrested by Cobb County Police, Marietta Police, Smyrna Police, Kennesaw Police, or another Atlanta-area police department, DUI arrest procedures throughout the state of Georgia follow a similar protocol.
-Any deviation from procedure or established law could lead to a suppression of vital evidence against you.
+Any deviation from the procedure or established law could lead to a suppression of vital evidence against you.
 If that happens, your case might eventually be dismissed or your charges reduced.

 Your DUI defense lawyer will examine each step in the process to examine whether the police made an error that can help you beat your DUI charges: